robert-orlinski/go-more-creative/README.md

 ## Contribution

-go more creative is an open-source project done for training, so code review or contributions of any kind are welcome and appreciated.
+GoMoreCreative is an open-source project done for training, so code review or contributions of any kind are welcome and appreciated.
 Feel free to make `bug`, `code-review`, `enhancement` or `question` requests in the [issues](https://github.com/robert-orlinski/go-more-creative/issues) tab ☀️